Demvok/LikeBot/README.md

 ### TO DO:

 - redo analysis & test
-- simplify agent mixins

 ##### Account health system - stage 2
 - Add chat "opening" before reacting? & add "warming-up" and "cooling" stage for account connect, that should help
-- review proxy assigning - should be assigning depending on load, but every account has to have list of favourites
+- review proxy assigning - should be assigning depending on load, but every account has to have list of favourites`
-- implement long-term caching?

 ##### Account health system - stage 3
 - add special logging of account's action with markers